-Due to the pandemic, all clinical trials in the United Kingdom that were not related to COVID-19 were put on hiatus for significant portions of the year ended December 31, 2021.
-As a result, during the hiatus, the Company shifted its activities to focus on clinical trials related to COVID-19.
-The hiatus on clinical trials not related to COVID-19 was lifted at the end of the year ended December 31, 2021.
+Due sue Executive or cause Executive to be sued regarding any matter within the pandemic, all clinical trials in the United Kingdom that were not related to COVID-19 were put on hiatus for significant portions scope of the year ended December 31, 2021.
+As a result, during the hiatus, above release.
+If the Company shifted its activities Group violates this Release by suing Executive or causing the Executive to focus on clinical trials related be sued, the Company Group shall continue to COVID-19.
+The hiatus on clinical trials not related be bound by the release obligations of this Release and shall pay all costs and expenses of defending against the suit incurred by the Executive, including reasonable attorneys' fees, unless paying such costs and expenses is prohibited by law.